Committee details

 · Mental health, including dementia support.

-Portfolio Holder – Environment
+Portfolio Holder – Communities and Place

-Portfolio Holder – Young People and Equalities
+Portfolio Holder - Life Chances and Vulnerability

 · Equalities, diversity and inclusion.

-All Portfolio-holders have the authority to:
+All Portfolio holders have the authority to:

-1) Make all executive decisions, within their area of responsibility, on matters which are not reserved to Cabinet and within the limitations of the Financial Regulations.
+1. Make all executive decisions, within their area of responsibility, on matters which are not reserved to Cabinet and within the limitations of the Financial Regulations.

-2) Monitor service performance, within their area of responsibility and take action to improve performance where necessary, in conjunction with the relevant Director.
+2. Monitor service performance, within their area of responsibility and take action to improve performance where necessary, in conjunction with the relevant Director.

-3) Respond to consultation documents received by the Council within their area of responsibility.
+3. Respond to consultation documents received by the Council within their area of responsibility.

-4) Approve policies and procedures within their area of responsibility.
+4. Approve policies and procedures within their area of responsibility.

-5) Authorise the commencement of any proceedings in connection with any offences within their area of responsibility.
+5. Authorise the commencement of any proceedings in connection with any offences within their area of responsibility.

-6) Determine fees and charges within their area of responsibility.
+6. Determine fees and charges within their area of responsibility.

-7) Make recommendations to the Cabinet, within their area of responsibility, on matters reserved to Cabinet.
+7. Make recommendations to the Cabinet, within their area of responsibility, on matters reserved to Cabinet.

 When taking decisions, professional advice from officers, including the statutory officers, should be taken into account.